 I hope this helps you if you ever visit Puerto Rico!
 Feel free to reach out if you have any questions or need recommendations for your visit.
 Thanks for reading.

-Currently, I teach senior chair yoga, vinyasa yoga and hatha yoga in the Orlando area.
+Currently, I teach senior chair yoga, vinyasa yoga and hatha yoga in the Fort Lauderdale area.
 When I'm not busy teaching or wanderlusting I can be found hanging out with my dog or my fiance.

 View all posts by namastekay